shah-aryan/shah-aryan/README.md

 **Venture Capital**
 Sourced 15 high-growth companies for technology-oriented growth equity investments ranging from $100M to $500M.
 Contributed to the successful deployment of $6.2 billion in capital.

-**Analyrics**
-Developed "Analyrics," a full-stack web application with a lyrics analysis database of over 1 million songs, artists, and albums.
-Utilized MongoDB, Express.js, React, Tailwind, RESTful APIs, and Node.js to create its iconic Bento box UI/UX design.

 **App Development**
 Developed and launched 4 game Scouting and Pit Scouting apps on iOS and Android.
 Streamlined, democratized, and improved data collection and analysis, with a successful reception of 150+ downloads.